tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <comment>

 This is somewhat true, according to the next few pages of *The Pink Triangle*.
-[However, soldiers were still imprisoned or executed on accusations of homosexuality later in the war.](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/A30A542D219DAFA5A547022C5A93D44C/S0960777323000644a.pdf/ideology_and_the_application_of_law_in_ss_courts_a_case_study_of_legal_practice_in_the_third_reich.pdf) And "nice Aryan boys having sex with each other" is... an odd way of putting it.
+[However, soldiers were still imprisoned or executed on accusations of homosexuality, even later in the war.](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/A30A542D219DAFA5A547022C5A93D44C/S0960777323000644a.pdf/ideology_and_the_application_of_law_in_ss_courts_a_case_study_of_legal_practice_in_the_third_reich.pdf) And "nice Aryan boys having sex with each other" is... an odd way of putting it.

 </comment>
 </compare>